docsforadobe/after-effects-scripting-guide/docs/introduction/overview.md

 end tell
 ```

-#### NOTE
-This documentation is incorrect, the correct invocation in this instance is `DoScriptFile`
+?> **Note:** This documentation is incorrect, the correct invocation in this instance is `DoScriptFile`

 Finally, this script is perhaps most useful when you are working directly on editing a JSX script and want to send it to After Effects for testing or to run.
-To use it effectively you must enter the application that contains the open JSX file (in this example it is TextEdit); if you do not know the proper name of the application, type in your best guess to replace “TextEdit” and AppleScript prompts you to locate it.
+To use it effectively you must enter the application that contains the open JSX file (in this example it is TextEdit); if you do not know the proper name of the application, type in your best guess to replace "TextEdit" and AppleScript prompts you to locate it.

 Simply highlight the script text that you want to run, and then activate this AppleScript: